A Coinbase Node project is a resource that a developer or their organization uses within Node to interact with the blockchain.

 Each query can provide you with one of these types of data.

-Coinbase Node’s NFT API include data for:
+Coinbase Node’s NFT API includes data for:

 Token metadata, transaction history, and ownership